 She has crowds mesmerised within seconds.’

-A British singer – songwriter of mixed Jamaican heritage, she brings together a fusion of soul, folk and trip-hop to create a style that is not easily box-able but has a tangible flavour of her adopted hometown, Bristol.
+A British singer – songwriter of mixed Jamaican heritage, she brings together a fusion of soul, folk, spoken word and trip-hop to create a style that is not easily box-able but has a tangible flavour of her adopted hometown, Bristol.
 Nitelife describes how by ‘weaving poetry’ and ‘beautiful lyricism through her songs’, Samantha presents some very raw and real issues about love, life and the human condition through her uplifting tones.

-With this ache towards justice that often spills into her work, her single ‘Butterflies’, one of the earliest penned songs, was released at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.
+With an ache towards justice that often spills into her work, her single ‘Butterflies’, one of the earliest penned songs, was released at a secret Sofar Sounds gig supporting British recording artist, James Morrison, as part of Amnesty International’s ‘Give a Home’ campaign in solidarity with the world’s refugees.

 The most exciting times, however, are to come.
 With her band of ‘exceptionally talented’ (Nitelife) multi-instrumentalists emerging from a Bristol collective, whose mix of contemporary guitar, keys, horn, drums and backing vocals of almost angelic quality, she plans to release new music and tour the UK in autumn.

 The new sound, as well as reflecting a stylistic settledness and an at-home-ness in her music, expresses the messy, often broken, and sometimes dark nature of life with a soulful beauty and irresistible beat that ultimately points to hope.
 Something that is needed now, more than ever.